From time to time someone asks me, or rants to me about the business of automotive journalism.

 There’s no one answer, and each of the models has its place.
 But this is my blog, and I’d like to tell my readers/watchers/likers/followers about my view.

-I don’t like the sponsored model, because it often (not always) compromises independence, and I hate the whole negotiation around payment and control, or trying to tweak a sentence so it says what it needs to say yet doesn’t upset the sponsor or advertiser.
+I don’t like the sponsored model, because it always, to some extent, compromises independence, and I hate the whole negotiation around payment and control, or trying to tweak a sentence so it says what it needs to say yet doesn’t upset the sponsor or advertiser.
 I’d much rather just focus on the next interesting bit of research.
 That said, I’d look at advertising provided it would be on the basis of “here’s our logo and cash, just say brought to you buy” as opposed to having the sponsor approve all the content before it goes live.
 And when asked, I do help companies in the background because it’s a very good way for me to learn.
+I also talk to industry technical experts.
 But whatever I’ve done, if the result isn’t in my view independent, then I refuse to have my name put to it.

 I’m also considering a Reader Panel of sorts, where valued readers or companies who support me in some way help direct what I do next, get insights, and maybe even help.
 There’s a hell of lot to do, and I can’t do it alone.

 Want another view?
 Read this by Dale Lomas of Bridge To Gantry.